wappointment/wappointment/readme.txt

 You decided when clients can cancel and reschedule their appointments in the settings page *Wappointment > Settings > General*

-**Why do reminders go out late sometimes?**

-It depends on your website's configuration.
-The most reliable solution is to setup a cron task manually on your server(check your host's documentation) and disable WP cron (DISABLE_WP_CRON)

-**Why clients can book me 2 months ahead only?**

-By default your schedule is opened for the next 60 days, but you can change that value in *Wappointment > Settings > General > Weekly Availability*.
-For performance reason we recommend keeping it as low as possible.
-Just figure which value is right for your activity.

-**Why does nobody receive my confirmations or reminders emails?**

-Your emails most likely go straight to SPAM or don't event reach your inbox. *Change the email sending method* in *Wappointment > Settings > Confirmations & Reminders* just go for the easy and reliable solution, [create a free account at SendGrid (100emails/day are free)](https://signup.sendgrid.com/) and configure Wappointment with the *SendGrid API*

 **Can I sync multiple calendars besides of my Google calendar?**

 Sure you can, we allow up to 4 calendars in the ics format to be synched from.
 It can be personal calendar(Google, Outlook, iCal, etc..) or from external applications handling part of your schedule